Subfertility versus infertility?

 What causes infertility in women?

+There are 3 main causes of infertility in women: Ovulation issues, blocked fallopian tubes, physical uterine issues.
 Most cases of female infertility are caused by problems with ovulation.
-Without ovulation, there are no eggs to be fertilized.
+Without ovulation or without healthy eggs, there are not enough eggs to be fertilized.
 Some signs that a woman is not ovulating normally include irregular or absent menstrual periods.

 Ovulation problems are often caused by polycystic ovarian syndrome (PCOS).
 PCOS is a hormone imbalance problem which can interfere with normal ovulation.
 PCOS is the most common cause of female infertility.
 Primary ovarian insufficiency (POI) is another cause of ovulation problems.
 POI occurs when a woman’s ovaries stop working normally before she is 40.
 POI is not the same as early menopause.